 If those don’t work, check out the University’s WiFi FAQ page for more tips.

 TV and Internet streaming is available on your TV or streaming device via the University’s partnership with Philo Edu.
-For more information on how to connect to this service, check out the School of Law Housing Page.
+For more information on how to connect to this service, check out the George Page Housing Page.

 Lastly, be sure to review all Rules of Wireless usage to make sure you are being a good wireless neighbor to your fellow WiFi users.
 TIP: Devices that put off their own WiFi networks like wireless printers and routers are prohibited on campus as it can jam the network signal for other students.